-- 1. Demonstrate the ability to examine various legal problems by identifying appropriate areas of the law and sources to consult in commencing the process of legal analysis. - 2.
-Demonstrate competence in researching legislation, case law and other secondary legal materials. - 3.
-Summarize legal research findings in appropriate legal formats with clear and compelling analysis and conclusions. - 4.
-Demonstrate competence in effective communication in legally relevant contexts such as presentations of case summaries, interviewing clients, and group presentations. - 5.
-Prepare, draft and produce legal documents, including pleadings and other court documents, wills, corporate documents, or real estate documents. - 6.
+- 1. Demonstrate the ability to examine legal problems by identifying appropriate areas of the law and sources to consult in commencing the process of legal analysis. - 2.
+Demonstrate competence in researching legislation, case law and secondary legal materials. - 3.
+Summarize legal research findings using legal formatting styles and with clear and compelling analyses and conclusions. - 4.
+Demonstrate competence in effective communication in legal contexts such as presentations of case summaries, interviewing clients, and group presentations. - 5.
+Prepare, draft and produce legal documents, including pleadings and other court documents, wills, contracts, corporate documents, or real estate documents. - 6.
 Demonstrate an awareness of and ability to identify legal issues in a broad range of areas through an exposure to a variety of legal subjects.